Valuation and parities for exchange options: Abstract

 \section{Abstract}

-Valuation and parity formulas for both European-style and American-style exchange options are presented in a general financial model allowing for jumps, possibility of default and bubbles in asset prices.
+Valuation and parities for both European-style and American-style exchange options are presented in a general financial model allowing for jumps, possibility of default and ``bubbles'' in asset prices.
 The formulas are given via expectations of auxiliary probabilities using the change-of-\num \ technique.
-Extensive discussion is provided regarding the way that folklore results such as Merton's no-early-exercise theorem and traditional parity relations have to be altered in this more versatile framework.
+Extensive discussion is provided regarding the way that folklore results such as Merton's no-early-exercise theorem and traditional parities have to be altered in this more versatile framework.